Health-Education-England/tis-common-upload/README.md

 ## TODO
  - Provide `SENTRY_DSN` and `SENTRY_ENVIRONMENT` as environmental variables
-   during deployment.
+   during deployment and need to make the `SENTRY_ENVIRONMENT` dynamic in the future.
  - Add repository to Dependabot.

 ## Workflow
 The `CI/CD Workflow` is triggered on push to any branch.